In This Article

 You'll find more verandas in warm weather or coastal locales, like SoCal or Florida, where the outdoors can be enjoyed all year long, and you'll find far fewer in colder places like Minnesota or New York.
 On older homes, verandas are normally accompanied by Gothic Revival, Victorian, or Gingerbread architecture.
 That's because verandas were *the* thing to have in the 19th century when all these styles existed.
 Many of these styles were known for their embellished details, and the veranda fits in perfectly to the flourished facade.

-The veranda covered with a roof and is open-air, meaning that there are no screens or windows covering the outdoors.
+The veranda is covered with a roof and is open-air, meaning that there are no screens or windows covering the outdoors.
 It's rarely elevated and normally sits at ground level.
 Verandas are also typically accompanied with railing and wrap around a wall or two.
 Their railings and posts may be embellished with ornate designs and details, especially if they're attached to a larger and older home.

 How a Veranda Differs From a Pergola or Porch?